 #1 Equip Your Warehouse

 It is bad time efficiency to have your employees waiting around to use machinery that is already in use.
 It is far better to have machines sitting idle than employees.
-You should consider getting an upgraded and automated warehouse..
+You should consider getting an upgrade and get automated warehouse systems.
 This could seem like an extravagance that you cannot afford but there are cheaper ways than purchasing this equipment brand new from the suppliers.
 This is in the fact that you can purchase preloved items, or refurbished items, but if that still seems too expensive, then there is always the opportunity to rent the equipment that you will need either daily, weekly, or every month.

 #2 Train All Warehouse Employees